-- ☐ Be 21 years of age or older - ☐ Be a PATH Intl.
-Member - ☐ Submit Advanced Instructor Application (no less than 60 days prior to certification event; valid for one year) - ☐ Submit accommodation request (if applicable) - ☐ Submit adult & child CPR and first aid certifications - ☐ Complete the online standards course and exam (score valid for one year)

-Strongly recommended but optional before accruing teaching hours:
+- ☐ Be 21 years of age or older

 - ☐ Be a PATH Intl.
+Professional Member

+- ☐ Submit Advanced Instructor Application

+(no less than 60 days prior to certification event; valid for one year)

+- ☐ Submit completed application to PATH Intl - ☐ Submit adult & child CPR and first aid certifications - ☐ Complete the online standards course and exam (score valid for one year) - Complete a minimum of 120 hours instructing riders with disabilities in mounted therapeutic riding activities at a PATH Intl.
+Member Center - ☐ Complete an advanced prep course/workshop or comperable education component

-Regisitered Instructor - ☐ Complete an advanced prep course/workshop (valid for two years)
+(valid for two years)